HexHyperion/RAWinator/README.md

 # RAWinator
-A (relatively) simple and lightweight RAW file processing software with some additional functions, written in .NET using LibRaw.
+A (relatively) simple and lightweight RAW file processing software with some additional functions, written in .NET using LibRaw as a project for AiTP lessons.